ant-design/ant-design/components/notification/index.en-US.md

 To display a notification message globally.

 ## When To Use
-To display a notification message at the top right of the view port.
+To display a notification message at the four corner of the view port.
 Typically it can be used in the following cases:

 - A notification with complex content.